DisFeed/DisFeed/README.md

-Facinated in startup culture, and tech market.
+Facinated in startup culture, and the tech market.